kashitamang/goblin-fighter/README.md

 ✅
-🎁HTML Elements (on page load)🎁 input for adding new goblins button for adding new goblins span for tracking defeated goblins span for tracking player HP
+🎁HTML Elements (on page load)🎁
-<div> for our goblin list

-HTML Elements (on page load)
-input for adding new goblins
+✅ input for adding new goblins
-button for adding new goblins
+✅ button for adding new goblins
-span for tracking defeated goblins span for tracking player HP
+✅ span for tracking defeated goblins
+✅ span for tracking player HP
-<div> for our goblin list
+✅ div for our goblin list
-Functions

 displayGoblins -- clear out the list, and render a goblin element for each goblin in your list of goblins renderGoblin(goblin) - create a goblin element for specific goblin object